Kubian Attestation.

 Hooked Tamper frameworks (e.g., Frida, Xposed, Magisk, Zygisk) were detected injecting into memory.

 Compromised The device is likely compromised.
-This usually happens due to the device being used by an emulator, spoofed root certificate keys, or an unknown device.
+Happens due to the device being used by an emulator, spoofed root certificate keys, or an unknown device.

 Reflects the integrity of the operating system booting process.